 By this stage, Dan was getting hungry.
-We had forgone breakfast and had a juice instead because we had anticipated a big “eating” weekend.
+We had forgone breakfast and had a glass of juice instead because we had anticipated a big “eating” weekend.
 But now he was more than ready to eat.

-Fiona and Peter had discovered our next stop by chance and I’m glad she decided to include it in our weekend itinerary.
+Fiona and Peter had discovered our next stop by chance, and I’m glad she decided to include it in our weekend itinerary.
 In a thousand years, we would never have found this place on our own.

 L’Americano Espresso Bar looks expensive.
-Welcoming and warm, it has a sense of old world Italian style drawn from Vittoria Coffee’s Italian heritage.
+Welcoming and warm, it has a sense of old-world Italian style drawn from Vittoria Coffee’s Italian heritage.
 It offers a breakfast and lunch menu created by Executive Chef Alex Kearns.

 But surprisingly it wasn’t expensive at all.
 The food and service were fantastic.
 They also offered gluten free and dairy alternatives.

 Dan and I chose a single sandwich with provolone and cheese and also the Proscuitto & Avocado Toast with Feta and Tomatoes to share.
 Delicious.
 It hit the spot.